allmaps/allmaps/packages/openlayers/README.md

 Adds sprites to the Renderer's sprite tile cache

+This adds tiles from sprites to warped maps in WarpedMapList.
+Load maps before running this function.
 This uses the image info of related maps.
 When using addImageInfos(), call it before calling this function.

 ###### Parameters

 * `sprites` (`Array<Sprite>`)
+  * Sprites
 * `imageUrl` (`string`)
+  * Image url
 * `imageSize` (`[number, number]`)
+  * Image size

 ###### Returns